levkovigor/freertos-template2/README.md

 Following make targets are available:
 - sdramCfg: Configure AT91 SDRAM on start-up.
 Required after each restart.
-- clean: Clean the dependencies, binaries and includes of current system (STM32 or AT91) and Communication Interface (Serial RS232 or UDP Ethernet)
+- clean: Clean the dependencies, binaries and includes of current active build configurationand Communication Interface (Serial RS232 or UDP Ethernet)
 - hardclean: Clean the three mentioned folders for all systems and interfaces
 - cleanbin: Clean all binaries
 - debug: Additional FSFW debug messages